countable-web/open-source-corporation/REFERENCES.md

 # References

 Books that heavily influenced this manual are listed here.
 They are recommended as having an influence on our company culture.
 A general trend is they follow somewhat of a narrative format so are easy to read.
+Countable will reimburse the purchase of any of these books.
+For other professional development materials you will usually be approved, but ask first.

 ### Understand What Matters